Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Methodology

 \subsection{Phase 1: Aligning with Training Set Distributions}

-Given a small amount of real survey data, we can compute the choice distribution of different backgrounds \(P^{\text{Train}} (C \mid \mathbf{b})\), which is a sample of the true distribution.
-In the first stage of fine-tuning, we focus on aligning the model’s token-level outputs with these observed distributions from the training data.
-To achieve more precise fine-tuning, we adopt the same approach as the token-level fine-tuning \cite{TKFT1}, directly fine-tuning the LLM at the token level.
+For both tasks, given the training data, we can compute the choice distribution of different backgrounds \(P^{\text{Train}} (C \mid \mathbf{b})\), which is a sample of the true distribution.
+In the first stage of fine-tuning, we focus on aligning the model’s outputs with the observed distributions from the training data.
+To achieve more precise fine-tuning, we adopt the same approach as the token-level fine-tuning \cite{TKFT1,TKFT2}, directly fine-tuning the LLM at the token level.
 Specifically, we treat the background information as prompt, and then assign a label to each option \(c_i\) of the core question (e.g., score from 1 to 5), asking the LLM to output the corresponding label directly, as shown in \Cref{fig:framework}.
 Then, the probability of the token \(t_i\) corresponding to the option label is regarded as the predicted probability:

 We train the LLM to align its output distribution with the observed distribution in the training data using the KL divergence loss: